slembcke/slembcke.github.io/_drafts/WaveSim.md

 Water in Half Life 2 and Subnautica.
 {: style="text-align: center"}

-Rendering and animating water are both pretty big topics, so this article is going to detail a particular algorithm for procedurally animating interactive water waves.
+Rendering and animating water are both pretty big topics, so this article is going to detail an algorithm for procedurally simulating interactive water waves using FFTs.
 Something like this!

 <canvas id="wavies" style="border:solid 1px #0002;"></canvas>